Social Insurance Is Not The Same Thing As Charity

 Charity Is a Bad Metaphor

 Does that mean people would be starving in the streets?
-Maybe on the margin, but on average, there should still be adequate resources within that 3-10% for private charities (not to mention families and friends) to provide the deeply needy with subsistence — after all, the U.S. is a very wealthy country.
+Maybe on the margin.
+But on average, there should still be adequate resources within that 3-10% for private charities (not to mention families and friends) to provide the deeply needy with subsistence.
+After all, the United States is a very wealthy country.
 But that still doesn’t make it a worthwhile trade, since social insurance isn’t really about charity in the first place.

 Insurance is not philanthropy.
 Insurance is a tool for pooling risk in a way that is, ex ante, mutually beneficial.
-Social security, for example, has done much to ameliorate elder poverty.
-But as a collectively purchased annuity, it is more precise to think of it as a form of insurance against the risk of outliving one’s savings given the uncertainty, i.e. variation, around one’s expected life expectancy (also known as longevity risk).
-This is why social security is most likely modestly regressive in its, ex post, redistributive effects — wealthier people tend to live longer — while still creating large welfare gains.
+Social Security, for example, has done much to ameliorate elder poverty.
+But as a collectively purchased annuity, it is more precise to think of it as a form of insurance against the risk of outliving one’s savings given the uncertainty (i.e. variation) regarding one’s expected life expectancy (also known as longevity risk).
+This is why Social Security is most likely modestly regressive in its ex post redistributive effects (wealthier people tend to live longer) while still creating large welfare gains.
 (NB: Gary Burtless has astutely pointed out to me that Social Security includes survivors and disability insurance, which no doubts makes the program on the whole progressive).